 Predict your customer’s movements

-So why is this important?
+So why is customer intelligence important?
 You can project where their company will move next and be one step ahead of your competitors bespoke messaging crafted by your marketing team.
 This should directly address their wants or needs.
 You’ll also be able to build stronger relationships with your customers as your conversations will always be relevant to them.

 Data will help you make better business decisions

 So why is this important?
 Huge amounts of data are being captured every second.
 If you can make sense of this data you’ll be able to act upon it quickly and efficiently.
 For example, if you supply building products you may want to find out who has purchased bricks but no cement in the last 30 days and are based around Chicago.
-Armed with customer insights you’ll be able to speak to the right customer, at the right time, for the right reasons.
+Armed with in-depth customer insight analysis you’ll be able to speak to the right customer, at the right time, for the right reasons.